Japanese writing system: Importation of kanji

 Japan's first encounters with Chinese characters may have come as early as the 1st century AD with the King of Na gold seal, said to have been given by Emperor Guangwu of Han in AD 57 to a Japanese emissary.
 However, it is unlikely that the Japanese became literate in Chinese writing any earlier than the 4th century AD.

-Initially Chinese characters were not used for writing Japanese, as literacy meant fluency in Classical Chinese, not the vernacular.
-Eventually a system called kanbun (漢文) developed, which, along with kanji and something very similar to Chinese grammar, employed diacritics to hint at the Japanese translation.
-The earliest written history of Japan, the Kojiki (古事記), compiled sometime before 712, was written in kanbun.
+Initially Chinese characters were not used for writing Japanese, as literacy meant fluency in Classical Chinese, not vernacular Japanese.
+Eventually a system called kanbun (漢文) developed.
+This system, which closely resembled Classical Chinese in grammar and employed kanji, used diacritics to hint at the Japanese translation.
+Informal mokkan (木簡) wooden tablets dating from mid-7th to mid-8th century were written in both Classical Chinese and Old Japanese kanbun, suggesting that literacy was widespread in the late 7th century.
+The earliest surviving written history of Japan, the Kojiki (古事記), compiled sometime before 712, was written in kanbun.
 Even today Japanese high schools and some junior high schools teach kanbun as part of the curriculum.